 Nowadays we easily become wrapped up in our careers and day-to-day lives that we forget how lucky we are.
-The holidays are a great time to reconnect with yourself and what is important to you — the things you feel most thankful for.
+The holidays are a great time to reconnect with yourself and what is important to you.
 Read on to find six ways you can remain feeling thankful, even after Thanksgiving has passed.

 Volunteer your time at a soup kitchen, a local church or at another local organization, and experience one of the most rewarding things you can do during the holiday season.
 Not only will an experience such as serving Thanksgiving dinner to those less fortunate provide a humbling opportunity, but it will open your eyes to the things in life that truly matter.